coordinature/coordinature.github.io/development/applications/familysigns/content/overviewEN.md

 ## 5. Research Phase 2: all family members
 1. phase 2 intro

 Welcome to Family Signs.
-Nice of you to participate.
+We are happy you are here!
-During this research we will learn about you and your family.
-We learn about how you can talk about yourself more easily and in a nicer way, over the phone.
-By helping us, we can make new inventions to help many more families like yours talk better.
+During this research we want to learn more about you and your family.
+We want to try to make online talking easier and fun.
+And we need your help to do this!
 We will ask you some questions.
-If you find this difficult, you can always fill it in with someone else, but try to say as much as possible what you think.
+If you find this difficult, you can always fill it in with someone else.
+Are you ready to start?
+Good luck!

 2. Group
-### Create a new group
+### Create a new group - iniator
-_You create a family group for your family.
-This is a maximum of 1 group per family._
+_Create a group for your family.
+There is a maximum of 1 group per family._

 1. What group name would you like to use?
-_Consider a nice group name for your family.
+_Pick a group name for your family.
 Don't worry, you can always change this._

 2. Who do you want to add to the group?
+_Fill in the name of each participant you would like to add to the group and we will send you a QR code that can be shared._

 3. What is your relationship with this person?
 	- child
     - partner
     - parents
     - otherwise, namely...

 3. User Profile.
 ### Create your personal profile
+_Fill out your profile_

 1. What username would you like to set?
+_Pick a name, don't worry you can always change it later._

-2. What languages ​​do you speak?
+2. What languages do you speak?
+_Select the languages you speak_

 3. Do you communicate with sign language?
+ _Add/Select the languages you speak and sort them by preference._
+		- [x] ASL American Sign Language
+		- [x] NGT Nederlandse Gebaren Taal
+        - [ ] Makaton
+        - [ ] BSL British Sign Language
+        - [ ] IS International Sign Language
+        - [ ] NmG Nederlands met Gebaren
+		+ _Add another sign language option from our languages_

 4. What devices will you be using for Signs?
 5. Add a profile picture or choose an avatar.